xpack/web-jekyll/pages/dev-tools/meson-build/index.md

 [GitHub](https://github.com/mesonbuild/meson/).

 The Meson project is writen in Python.
-To simplify dependencies management, the xPack Meson Build embeds a Python3 distribution.
+To simplify dependencies management, the xPack Meson Build embeds a Python3 instance.

 ## Benefits